 For agencies that prefer manual control with better visibility, Adalysis fills a gap.
 It is strongest as a Google Ads audit tool with pacing monitoring as a secondary feature.
 It does not cover Meta or LinkedIn.

-7. Pace Ads
+6. Pace Ads

 Pace is the tool I built after years of managing pacing manually across platforms.
-It connects to Google Ads, Meta, LinkedIn, and Microsoft Ads via OAuth, pulls real-time spend data, and calculates the exact daily budget adjustment needed to hit your monthly target.
+It connects to Google Ads, Meta, TikTok, LinkedIn, and Microsoft Ads via OAuth, pulls real-time spend data, and calculates the exact daily budget adjustment needed to hit your monthly target.

 Feature Comparison at a Glance

-| Tool | Platforms | Auto-Pacing | Audit Trail | Pricing |
+| Tool | Platforms | Auto-Pacing | Audit Trail | Pricing | Monthly minimum | Free trial | Switches well with |

-| Optmyzr | Google, Microsoft | Rules-based | Yes | From $250/mo |
+| Optmyzr | Google, Microsoft | Rules-based | Yes | From $250/mo | $250/mo | 14 days | Adalysis, Opteo for Google-only switchers |

-| Shape.io | Google, Meta, Microsoft | Yes | Limited | Custom |
+| Shape.io (NinjaCat) | Google, Meta, Microsoft | Yes | Limited | Custom | Custom (demo gated) | Demo only | Pace Ads, EDEE for cross-platform parity |

-| EDEE | Google, Meta, LinkedIn, Microsoft | Yes | Yes | Custom |
+| EDEE | Google, Meta, LinkedIn, Microsoft | Yes | Yes | Custom | Custom (demo gated) | 14 days on request | Pace Ads if you want pacing without the suite |

-| Marin Software | Google, Meta, Amazon, more | Yes | Yes | Enterprise |
+| Marin Software | Google, Meta, Amazon, more | Yes | Yes | Enterprise | ~$2,500/mo and up | No | Skai for retail media, Pace Ads to downsize |

-| Adalysis | No (alerts only) | N/A | From $149/mo | |
+| Adalysis | No (alerts only) | N/A | From $149/mo | $149/mo | 14 days | Optmyzr, Pace Ads when you need true automation | |

-| Pace Ads | Google, Meta, LinkedIn, Microsoft | AI-driven | Full | Early access |
+| Pace Ads | Google, Meta, TikTok, LinkedIn, Microsoft | Gemini 2.5 Pro | Full | From $49/mo | None | 14 days | Shape.io, EDEE migrations |

-Which Tool Fits Your Agency
+Which PPC Management Software Fits Your Agency

 Mid-market agencies (10 to 50 accounts): This is where cross-platform pacing becomes essential.
 EDEE, Shape.io, and Pace Ads are the strongest options in this range.
 The choice depends on whether you want a broader agency management suite (EDEE) or a focused pacing tool (Pace).